OUR TRUSTED PARTNERS AND CUSTOMERS

 How Welo Data Designs Human-in-the-Loop

 Welo Data designs human-in-the-loop systems around interpretation and memory.
+Our approach focuses on:

 - Selecting contributors based on cognitive and cultural fit

-- Framing judgment through explicit mental models
+- Framing judgment through explicit mental model

 - Calibrating interpretation as programs evolve